 Demographic information for those who earn a degree in Communications in the United States.

-The most common degree types awarded to students graduating in Advertising are Bachelors Degree, Masters Degree, and 2 to 4 Year Postsecondary Certificate.
+The most common degree types awarded to students graduating in Advertising are Bachelors Degree, Masters Degree, and Certificate of at least 1 but less than 2 academic years.

 The most common degree types held by the working population in Communications are Bachelors Degree, Masters Degree, and Professional degree.